goggledefogger/audio-visual-experience/README.md

-# Welcome to Audio-Visual Experience! 🎧🎨
+# Welcome to a Fractal Experience! 🎧🎨

 Ever wondered what it'd be like if sounds had their own visual vibe?
 That's what I've been tinkering with here, a blend of beats and visuals, it's been fun putting it together with the help of an AI LLM assistant doing all the hard math for me

-## So, What's the Deal?
+## What's the Deal?

 What if we could see our favorite sounds with math?
 Generate the visuals without knowing how.
-And that's how the Audio-Visual Experience came to life.
+And that's how the Fractal Experience came to life.
 It's a bit of an experiment, a bit of fun, a whole lot of nerdiness

 ## Dive into the Mix